geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Exploration of notes reflecting thoughts on life, memory, and conversations.
   - Explanation of notes serving as chronicling and idea storage.
 - Memorable and Quirky Notes
-  - The author's method of dealing with social anxiety through note-taking.
+  - John's method of dealing with social anxiety through note-taking.
   - Example of a memorable line heard in a bar, which might be used in a novel.
   - Personal reflection on a note about drinking Strawberry Hill and its change in taste over time.
 - The Nature of Memory and Literal Interpretation